2013 AFF Futsal Championship

 The 2013 AFF Futsal Championship is the tenth edition of the tournament which was held in Bangkok, Thailand from 19 to 27 October 2013.
 Ten from twelve member nations of the ASEAN Football Federation (AFF) have entered all matches were played at the Chanchai Acadium in Bangkok Thonburi University.
+This edition also acted as a qualification tournament for the 2014 AFC Futsal Championship, with the top 3 teams (excluding Thailand and Vietnam who have qualified automatically as 2012 runners-up and 2014 host country, respectively) qualified for the 2014 AFC Futsal Championship.